simianarmy/dotnet-nrules-demo/README.md

 A small project demonstrating a use case for the NRules rules engine in C#.

+- Demonstrates use of the Fluent DSL for rule definitions

+- Forward chaining of rules via the IContext Update() method

 ## Dependencies

 - DotNet SDK 8.0